 So I’m going to reconfigure my DNS to be more secure.
 To do this I will update DNS servers to be some DNS-over-TLS servers. and flush out the old poisoned records.

-but you can make life better by simply putting a new DNS service in your
+but you can make life somewhat better by simply putting a new DNS service in your

 see Linuxbabe on DNS-over-TLS for Ubuntu